buhrmi/livestores/README.md

 # ActionStore

 ActionStore allows you to push data directly into Svelte stores from your Ruby on Rails backend.
-Here's an [introductory post](https://dev.to/buhrmi/actionstore-real-time-svelte-stores-for-rails-4jhg).
+Here's an [introductory blog post](https://dev.to/buhrmi/actionstore-real-time-svelte-stores-for-rails-4jhg).

 ## Installation